sun-yitao/GrabAIChallenge/README.md

 | CNN Baseline New Data V2 Classweights                      | 97.25             | 93.51               |
 | CNN Baseline New Data V2 Classweights Increased Image Size | 98.36             | 93.30               |

 To improve on this baseline, I used the implementation of Weakly Supervised Data Augmentation (WSDAN) from [https://github.com/GuYuc/WS-DAN.PyTorch](https://github.com/GuYuc/WS-DAN.PyTorch).
 However, the original implementation seems to have performance issues as some users have [commented](https://github.com/GuYuc/WS-DAN.PyTorch/issues/1).
 Running the original implementation on my rebuilt dataset, I only managed to obtain 91.28% accuracy.

 After reading through the paper and code in depth, I realised there were a few implementation errors.
 After fixing the errors, I managed to obtain 95.31% validation accuracy which is further increased to 95.97% using additional data from Google Images.
-Since the network uses attention cropping, the effect of advertisement words and graphics seems to be mitigated.
+Since the network uses attention cropping, the effect of advertisement words and graphics seems to have been mitigated.
 Switching the feature extractor to EfficientNetB3 from InceptionV3 and increasing the number of attention maps from 32 to 64 resulted in the final validation accuracy of 96.1946% (Precision: 96.238, Recall: 96.056, F1: 96.018)

 #### WS DAN Results